naston70/jeremys-it-lab/99.MISC/neil-anderson/WAN/wan.md

 **FlexVPN:** Cisco proprietary.
 Similar to DMVPN, newer technology **GETVPN - Group Encrypted Transport VPN:** Cisco proprietary.
 Scalable centralised policy for VPN over non-public infrastructure eg MPLS

+#### WAN connectivity options

+* Multiple options are available for connecting geographically dispersed offices together
+* Not all options are available in all locations

+**Primary WAN Options**
+* Leased Line
+* MPLS
+* Satellite

+* The service provider will typically provide an SLA with guarantees for uptime and traffic delay and loss on the link

+- Leased lines and satellite can be used for connectivity to the Internet, for direct connectivity between offices and/or connectivity between offices over VPN
+- MPLS uses a shared core infrastructure at the service provider.
+It can be used for connectivity to the Internet and/or connectivity between offices over VPN